groupultra/sdk-public/docs/source/moobius_core_sdk.rst

 Returns a list (of Character objects).
 This list include both real characters (users) who joined the channel with the given channel_id.
-And fake virtual characters that have been created by this service; virtual characters are not bound to any channel.
+And fake puppet characters that have been created by this service; puppet characters are not bound to any channel.

 .. _moobius.core.sdk.Moobius.limit_len:
 Moobius.limit_len